Qurre-sl/Qurre-v1/README.md

 </p>

 # Qurre
-Framework for SCP:SL servers with unique functions & api
+Framework for SCP:SL servers with copied functions & api

 # Installation
 * Move `Assembly-CSharp.dll` into the `SCPSL_Data/Managed`